Travel guide

 Open network settings Settings > Mobile Data Settings > Connections (or Network & internet)

-Activate roaming on eSIM Tap eSIM > Data Roaming: ON eSIM settings > Data Roaming: ON
+Activate roaming on eSIM Tap eSIM > Data Roaming: ON eSIM Settings > Data Roaming: ON

-Main SIM roaming Tap main SIM > Roaming: OFF Main SIM settings > Roaming: OFF
+Main SIM roaming Tap main SIM > Roaming: OFF Main SIM Settings > Roaming: OFF

-Calls and SMS Default line: Main SIM Preferred SIM for calls: Main SIM
+Calls and SMS Default Line: Main SIM Preferred SIM for calls: Main SIM

-To delve deeper into how to manage both lines simultaneously, we recommend the guide on how dual SIM works with eSIM.
-And if you don't have your plan yet, you can choose your eSIM for your next destination in a couple of minutes.
+To delve deeper into how to manage both lines at once, we recommend the guide on how dual SIM with eSIM works.
+And if you still don't have your plan, you can choose your eSIM for your next destination in a couple of minutes.

 When should I activate my eSIM's data line?